 Similarly, the "due consideration" factors in Section 4(e)(2) do not authorize or allow the Council to make decisions in the power plan to change, shut down, or remove existing power system resources.
-The Council does not have the authority or the direction from Congress to make decisions on existing resources.
+The Council does not have the authority or the direction from Congress to make decisions on whether existing resources are removed or shut down.
 Moreover, the legal implications of the power plan for Bonneville are in guiding Bonneville's acquisitions of new resources under Section 6 of the Act.
 The power plan does not guide decisions Bonneville might make with regard to investments in maintenance, operation, or upgrades to existing resources.
 To the contrary, one of the due considerations for the Council in developing the plan's resource strategy is, as noted above, how compatible that resource scheme is with the existing regional power system.